emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 authentications.
 It also provides verification of the TEAP type, version negotiated, and Outer TLVs exchanged before the TLS tunnel establishment.

+A Crypto-Binding MUST be accompanied by an Intermediate-Result TLV indicating Success.

 The Crypto-Binding TLV MUST be exchanged and validated before any Intermediate-Result or Result TLV value is examined, regardless of